atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 - Execute the SQL function unlock\_\<unlock unit\>\_stats() with the name of the target unit.

 DETAILS
-- Planner uses the "real" statitics stored in pg_class and pg_statistic for an object after unlocking of the object.
+- Planner uses the "real" statistics stored in pg_class and pg_statistic for an object after unlocking of the object.
 The unlock unit is one of database, schema table and column.
 Unlock is allowed to execute with arbitrary unit unrelated to the unit specified as of locking.

 ### CLEANUP

 DESCRIPTION
-- Remove all locked statistics of objects no longer exisrts.
+- Remove all locked statistics of objects no longer exist.

 USAGE
 - Execute the SQL function clean_up_stats()